 Of course if you want cotton, you’ll have to keep looking.

 I like to use a firm cotton cord because it stays put between the two layers of fabric when I’m sewing the piping.
 It also holds a nice shape in the finished piping.
 Although, because polyester is slippery, polyester cord will easily slide out of the ends of the piping when I want to trim it to remove bulk where the piping is inside a seam.
 So each has it’s good points.

-One challenge in looking for the right size cotton cord is that is should be white if you’re ever going to use it with a white batiste or a pretty white dotted Swiss.
+One challenge in looking for the right size cotton cord is that it should be white if you’re ever going to use it with a white batiste or a pretty white dotted Swiss.
 I thought a natural/ecru color would work just fine until I used it to make mini piping with Natural/ecru macrame cord in the right size is readily available if you don’t need it to be white.

-I found a cotton cord that I like that comes in white and in both 1 mm and 1.5 mm were the best sizes and finally found a white cotton cord in the right size: polished cotton cord used for jewelry making and leathercraft, also called “leather look.”
+I found a cotton cord that I like that comes in white and in both 1 mm and 1.5 mm.
+It is a polished cotton cord used for jewelry making and leathercraft, also called “leather look.”
 The only one I found that comes in 1.5 mm and is also white is Blue Bird brand polished braided cotton cord, distributed by Maine Thread Company.
-I also found one from a wholesale supplier that comes in 1 mm, which more closely matches size 3 cotton crochet thread.
+The 1 mm cord more closely matches size 3 cotton crochet thread.

 And there you have it!
 Everything you wanted to know about finding cord for baby/mini piping.
 Here are some options for baby/mini piping cording.
 Try them out and pick your favorite.